enkidevs/curriculum/typescript/introduction/tsc-interfaces-classes/tsc-assigning-types.md

 hello(5); // TypeError
 ```

-In this example, the `who` argument always has to be a string, and the `hello` function can't return anything (from the `function hello(): void` syntax).
+In this example, the `who` argument always has to be a string, and the `hello` function can't return anything (because the return type is `void`).

 Notice that when we try to call the function using a number, we get a type error.
 The same would happen if we tried to include a `return` statement in the function.

-What we haven't showed you is how TypeScript can infer a variable's type:
+If you don't declare a type, TypeScript will guess (infer) one for you:

 ```ts
 let aNumber = 5;